keysmusician/Hbnb/README.md

 ### Hbnb CLI
 The Hbnb CLI (command line interpreter) provides a convenient command line interface specifically to manage (add, delete, modify, etc.) Hbnb data.
-It offers an improved workflow over alternatives such as embedding data in the source code, manually managing a data file, or using the Python interpreter to manage the data.
+It offers an improved workflow over alternatives such as embedding data into source code, manually managing a data file, or using the Python interpreter to manage the data.

 ### Commands
 *Bracketed arguments are optional.*